A cookie can buy the experience of a lifetime

 Her Cookie Program business ethics reinforce the positive values she

-is developing as a Girl Scout and this becomes second nature to the
+is developing as a Girl Scout and this becomes second nature her as

-girls as an individual, a troop member and as an integral part of
+an individual, a troop member and as an integral part of their

-their community.
-The standard of ethics the girls learn in the
+community.
+The standard of ethics the girls learn in the Cookie

-Cookie Program is what makes this all girl business an essential
+Program is what makes this all-girl business an essential part of